janekim319/dana-farber-researach/README.md

 The two main tools I used are MAESTRO and ArchR.
 On a High Computing Server, I performed analysis on the scATAC-seq multiome data obtained from 10X genomics using MAESTRO, developed by the Liu Lab.
 I also ran ArchR using RStudio on the same data to compare the clustering results of the two tools.
 I also used the Seurat package to transfer the cell annotations from scRNA-seq data to scATAC-seq data in multiome data.

 Every week, I presented my results to the lab, consisted of scientists working on single cell data analysis.
+The slides from the 3 presentations can be found below.

 ## Documentations for ArchR

-ArchR Github Page: https://github.com/GreenleafLab/ArchR/discussions ArchR Full Tutorial: https://www.archrproject.com/bookdown/getting-started-with-archr.html ArchR Function Descriptions: https://www.archrproject.com/reference/index.html ArchR Multiome PBMC 10X data analysis: https://greenleaflab.github.io/ArchR_2020/Ex-Analyze-Multiome.html
+ArchR Github Page: https://github.com/GreenleafLab/ArchR/discussions

+ArchR Full Tutorial: https://www.archrproject.com/bookdown/getting-started-with-archr.html

+ArchR Function Descriptions: https://www.archrproject.com/reference/index.html

+ArchR Multiome PBMC 10X data analysis: https://greenleaflab.github.io/ArchR_2020/Ex-Analyze-Multiome.html

 ## Tutorial for MAESTRO